itsfrank/vue-typescript/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; options - the same object as the one you would use defining a prop

 By default, the prop will behave equivalently to having &nbsp;`myProp: null` &nbsp; in the props object.
 However, if you give a value to a value to a variable decorated by prop (see example below), the default property of the prop object will be set to this value.
+If the value if of type array or object, don't worry about wrapping it in a function like you would do in standard vue, to provide maximum type checking and intelisense, vue-typescript clones and wraps it into a function for you.

 ##### @Watch
 It can be applied to either a function or a variable, and for each application, there are 2 ways to call it: